openmrv/MRV/Formatted/Modules_1/Training_Data_QGIS_m1.2.1.md

 1. First, create a new Shapefile layer using the instructions in [3.2 Creating a new layer](#creating-a-new-layer).
 2. Load the [Google Earth Engine](#gee) plugin.
 3. Open the *Python Console* by navigating to 'Plugins' -> 'Python Console'.
-4. Use the instructions in [3.3.3](#gee) to load the required modules and navigate to Mozambique.
+4. Use the instructions in section 3.3.3 to load the required modules and navigate to Mozambique.
 If you need a refresher, the code to do so can be found below.

     ```python
     import ee